Scaling Limit of Neural Networks with the Xavier Initialization and Convergence to a Global Minimum: Introduction

 \begin{proof} See Section \ref{ProofOFPositiveDefinite}.

 \end{proof}

 Examples of activation units $\sigma(\cdot)$ satisfying the conditions in Corollary \ref{PositiveDefinite} include sigmoid functions and hyperbolic tangent functions.
-The data samples in the dataset will be distinct with probability $1$ if the random variable $X$ has a probability density function.
-Using a normal distribution for the initialization of the parameters in the neural network is a common choice in practice. \\
+Using a normal distribution for the initialization of the parameters in the neural network is a common choice in practice (covered by the requirements of Corollary \ref{PositiveDefinite}). \\

+\begin{remark} For presentation purposes we have not explicitly denoted the bias term in the model.
+However, it is clear that this can be handled by requiring the first component of the vector $x$ to be equal to one for example.
+This would result in the neural network taking the form $g^{N}(x; \theta) = \frac{1}{\sqrt{N}} \sum_{i=1}^N C^i \sigma( W^i \cdot x+ b^{i})$.
+We leave the rest of the details to the interested reader. \end{remark}